Carlos Santana Player Props: Pirates vs. Rays

 Carlos Santana At The Plate

-- He has hit a long ball in two of 27 games played this year, and in 1.7% of his plate appearances.
+- He has gone deep in two of 28 games played this year, and in 1.7% of his plate appearances.

-- In 11 games this year (40.7%), Santana has picked up an RBI, and in four of those games (14.8%) he had more than one.
+- In 11 games this year (39.3%), Santana has picked up an RBI, and in four of those games (14.3%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

+- He has scored in 10 games this year (35.7%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.